 HARMFUL AND DEADLY FUME BUILD UP

 Another advantage to having some type of actual fanned ventilator on the roof was fume build up prevention.
-In the event that one of the gas lines inside your attic space is punctured or chewed through by critters, (reported as a fairly common event) you do not want those fumes building up inside your clogged up attic space.
+In the event that one of the gas lines inside your attic space is punctured or chewed through by critters, (reported as a fairly common event) you do not want these deadly fumes building up inside your clogged up attic space.
 The same is to be said about the carbon monoxide poisoning venting from a large number of homes in Dallas/Forth Worth at the hot water tank or furnace flu pipe locations.
 Any dislodging of these exhaust pipes inside your attic (reported as a common occurrence) and it could result in someone’s death.
-These odors have no smell making it very difficult to detect without the proper warning systems.
+Carbon monoxide has no smell, making it very difficult to detect without the proper warning systems in place.

 EXPERIENCE IS EVERYTHING

-These types of expert tips are the difference between trusting your roof replacement to an actual hands on shingle installer, versus middleman companies or contractors only interested in handling your insurance claim.
+Expert tips on this level are the difference between trusting your roof replacement to an actual hands on shingle installer, versus middleman companies or contractors only interested in handling your insurance claim.

 Our opinions, are based on 30 years of “hands on” experience, actually being bent over on someone’s roof, in 100 degree temperatures, or inside their attic spaces, learning and leading from the front.

-After 3 decades in business, “with not one single complaint or negative review ever filed against us” the proof has been earned.
+After 3 decades in business, with hundreds of 5 star customer reviews, the proof has been earned.

 Although it may seem as if there is a roofing company on every corner in Dallas Fort Worth.
-The truth is that 99% of them are simply middlemen or commission sales people, just hoping to take over your insurance claim or cash in on a huge payday.
+The truth is that 99% of them are simply middlemen or commission sales people, just hoping to take over your insurance claim and cash in on a huge insurance payday.

-There are not many of us out there who are actual hands on roof installers with your best interest in mind or with the high level of experience being advertised.
+There are not many of us out here who are actual hands on roof installers with your best interest in mind or with the high level of experience being advertised.

-In world of middlemen, who do you trust?
+In a world of middlemen, who do you trust?